babylonhealth/ios-playbook/Cookbook/Technical-Documents/BackendFeatureHowTo.md

 Note that we put `Decodable` directly on the structs in this simple case, but in general you'll want to put it in an extension because some customisation is needed when decoding the objects.
 This will be shown in a later section.

-When the response data type is ready, the next thing you'll want to create is a /service/.
-But before that, a few words about a /backend resource/.
+When the response data type is ready, the next thing you'll want to create is a *service*.
+But before that, a few words about a *backend resource*.

 ### Backend resource
 `BackendResource` is an abstraction over a network request, allowing to provide all the necessary context to actually perform it.